shapediver/sdTF/specification/1.0/README.md

   * the tree structure used to organize data items
   * optional attributes attached to data items

-The metadata is stored in JSON format, while data items may either be embedded into the metadata (typically used for primitive data items), or stored in binary buffers which are referenced from the metadata.
+The metadata is stored in JSON format, while data items may either be embedded into the metadata (typically used for primitive data items), or stored in binary buffers which are referenced from the metadata (3D objects, images, documents, arrays of numbers, other blobs).
 Metadata and binary buffers may either be kept in separate files, or merged into a single [_binary sdTF_](#binary-sdtf-file-format-specification).

 ## Design goals